11 Tricks to Make Boxed Cake Mix Taste Homemade

 Frost to Perfection

-Last but by no means least… it’s time to decorate your cake.
+Last but by no means least, it’s time to decorate your cake!
 Don’t have the time to make homemade frosting?
-Just mix a can of store-bought frosting with an 8-ounce container of whipped topping.
-The result is soft, creamy and easy to spread!
-Here are a few tips for cake decorating.
+Mix a can of store-bought frosting with an 8-ounce container of whipped topping instead.
+The result is soft, creamy, and easy to spread!
+Make sure to follow these cake-decorating tips for gorgeous results.
+Also, check how to make canned frosting taste like homemade.